Bit: Multiple bits

 Multiple bits may be expressed and represented in several ways.
 For convenience of representing commonly reoccurring groups of bits in information technology, several units of information have traditionally been used.
 The most common is the unit byte, coined by Werner Buchholz in June 1956, which historically was used to represent the group of bits used to encode a single character of text (until UTF-8 multibyte encoding took over) in a computer and for this reason it was used as the basic addressable element in many computer architectures.
-The trend in hardware design converged on the most common implementation of using eight bits per byte, as it is widely used today.
+By 1993, the trend in hardware design had converged on the 8-bit byte.
 However, because of the ambiguity of relying on the underlying hardware design, the unit octet was defined to explicitly denote a sequence of eight bits.

 Computers usually manipulate bits in groups of a fixed size, conventionally named "words".
 Like the byte, the number of bits in a word also varies with the hardware design, and is typically between 8 and 80 bits, or even more in some specialized computers.
-In the 21st century, retail personal or server computers have a word size of 32 or 64 bits.
+In the early 21st century, retail personal or server computers have a word size of 32 or 64 bits.

 The International System of Units defines a series of decimal prefixes for multiples of standardized units which are commonly also used with the bit and the byte.
-The prefixes kilo (103) through yotta (1024) increment by multiples of one thousand, and the corresponding units are the kilobit (kbit) through the yottabit (Ybit).
+The prefixes kilo (103) through quetta (1030) increment by multiples of one thousand, and the corresponding units are the kilobit (kbit) through the quettabit (Qbit).